wwoast/redpanda-lineage/docs/INSTRUCTIONS.md

 ## Getting Started: Windows and Mac Users

-To work with the Red Panda lineage dataset, you only need four things:
+To work with the Red Panda lineage dataset, you only need three things:

- * The Windows Explorer / Mac Finder, for viewing files and folders
- * A modern [UTF-8 supporting](https://www.wikipedia.org/wiki/UTF-8) text editor, such as [Notepad++](https://notepad-plus-plus.org)
+ * A [UTF-8 supporting](https://www.wikipedia.org/wiki/UTF-8) text editor with a good file-browsing sidebar.
+  * On Windows, [Notepad++](https://notepad-plus-plus.org) is a good simple choice.
+Unfortunately the regular Windows Notepad doesn't save Japanese text properly without deep Windows tweaks.
+  * [Atom](https://atom.io/) supports Mac and Windows, but is more complex.
  * The [GitHub Desktop](https://desktop.github.io) software
  * A free [GitHub Account](https://github.com/join).

-Most people have used the first two things already.
 When you run [GitHub Desktop](https://desktop.github.io) for the first time, you'll have the option to sign up for a GitHub account.

-Once you've signed up and logged into GitHub Desktop, you'll be given the option to check out a repository.
+Once you're signed up and logged into GitHub Desktop, you'll be given the option to check out a repository.
 Search for `wwoast/redpanda-lineage`, and click Clone, and you'll have a copy of the Red Panda dataset downloaded to your home folder, under `Documents/GitHub`.

 <img src="https://raw.githubusercontent.com/wwoast/redpanda-lineage/master/docs/images/instructions/windows-default-folders.png" />

 To recap, you've downloaded GitHub Desktop, signed in with your account, and know where the `redpanda-lineage` folder is on your computer.
-That's a pretty good start!
+Now, open some files in your new text editor and you'll be off to a good start!

 ## Creating A Branch to Work From